heroku/loggerator/README.md

 #### Strings

-Loggerator will handle strings sanely by wrapping in quotes:
+Loggerator will handle strings sanely by wrapping in quotes when needed:

 ```ruby
 log no_spaces: "first", spaces: "second test"